santiagoolivos/signatureapi-tutorials/powerautomate/envelope-new-item-sharepoint-list.md

 ---
-title: Automating Employment Contracts with Sharepoint List, SignatureAPI and Microsoft Power Automate
+title: Automating Employment Contracts with SharePoint List, SignatureAPI and Microsoft Power Automate
 ---

 ## Overview

 This tutorial demonstrates how to streamline the employment contract process by automatically sending, signing, and storing contracts.
-By integrating  **Sharepoint List** (for storing the onboarding pack with the employee details), **SignatureAPI connector** (for electronic signatures), and the **Power Automate** (for approval-and-signature workflow), you can eliminate manual errors and delays in onboarding new employees.
+By integrating  **SharePoint List** (for storing the onboarding pack with the employee details), **SignatureAPI connector** (for electronic signatures), and the **Power Automate** (for approval-and-signature workflow), you can eliminate manual errors and delays in onboarding new employees.

 ### What You’ll Learn

-* How to trigger a flow with a new Sharepoint List item.
+* How to trigger a flow with a new SharePoint List item.
-* Retrieving and pre-filling a DOCX contract template from Sharepoint List.
+* Retrieving and pre-filling a DOCX contract template from SharePoint List.
 * Creating and sending a signature envelope using SignatureAPI.
 * Monitoring the signing process and retrieving the signed document.
 * Saving the signed contract and notifying HR automatically.